wenliwen64/datafrenzy/content/research/lambda_proton.md

 * 2016-02-04: We need to add new bad run for $Lambda$-p correlation

 * 2016-02-08: Begin running code to generate data for Period 1 on rcf(day132-140, 126-128 undone yet).

+* 2016-04-08: Check the generated data's leaf `mNoTracks` whether or not corresponds to primary tracks / PtV0s.